food-in-rome-italy-authentic pasta local flavors

 Specialty:

-At Da Cesare a Casaletto, the star dish is the Fried Gnocchi Cacio e Pepe — a playful twist on one of the most traditional Roman dishes.
+At Da Cesare a Casaletto, the star dish is the Fried Gnocchi Cacio e Pepe a playful twist on one of the most traditional Roman dishes.
 Each gnoccho is perfectly crispy on the outside, soft inside, and coated in a rich, peppery Pecorino Romano sauce that defines local Roman cuisine.
 The menu also features fresh handmade pastas, tender meats, and seasonal specials that showcase the very best of good food in Rome, Italy.
+For official travel information about Rome, visit the official tourism website.

 Why Go:

 Located just outside the city center, Da Cesare a Casaletto is a true hidden gem restaurant in Rome and a local institution among Romans who love authentic comfort food.
 The trattoria offers a warm, welcoming atmosphere with both indoor seating and a sunny outdoor patio, perfect for long, leisurely lunches.
-It’s the kind of place where families, locals, and travelers gather to enjoy famous food in Rome, Italy — without the tourist crowds.
+It’s the kind of place where families, locals, and travelers gather to enjoy what to eat in rome , Italy without the tourist crowds.

 Reservation Tip: